hhroc/yellr/docs/learning-from-failure.md

 # Learning From Failure

+### Mutation Events

+The app is using HTML5 data attributes tohelp piece everything together on the JS side.

+During development I had a thought..
+"Can I call an event similar to onhashchange?
+So that when I change the data-state attribute it triggers a certain set of events?"
+Yes.
+And, no.

+At least on the phone I was developing an app for.
+It works in modern browsers but not older browers.
+Thankfully I didn't spend too long on it/ I like it as a feature, but for now I guess we can make do without its convenience.

 ### Flexbox

 Flexbox is awesome but as with all things awesome in CSS land not all browsers support it.